Sports-Related Knee Injury Symptoms and Treatment Options

 Common Knee Injuries in Sports–Symptoms and Treatments

 The knee is made up of many different tissues that work together to provide stability and flexion.
 A combination of bones, cartilage, ligaments, and tendons all have to work in unison for the knee to function properly.
 However, if one of those components gets hurt, the entire knee suffers.
-Here are some of the most common knee injuries for athletes:
+Here are some of the most common sports-related knee injuries:

 Ligaments are rugged bands of connective tissue that support and control movement.
 When you injure a ligament in the knee, it will often cause knee instability and limited movement.
-In terms of ligament injuries in the knee, there are four main types.
+There are four main types of ligament injuries in the knee:

-• ACL Injury: The ACL is in the center of the knee and controls both the forward movement and rotation of the shin.
-An ACL injury may occur because of sudden stops or changes in direction.
+- ACL Injury: The ACL (Anterior Cruciate Ligament) is in the center of the knee and controls both forward movement and rotation of the shin.
+Sudden stops or changes in direction may cause an ACL injury.

-• PCL Injury: The PCL is also in the center of the knee but controls the backward movement of the shin.
+- PCL Injury: The PCL (Posterior Cruciate Ligament) is also in the center of the knee but controls the backward movement of the shin.
 While it is a very strong ligament, it can still stretch or tear because of a violent impact.

-• MCL Injury: The MCL stabilizes the outer knee.
-After a blow to the outer side of the knee, athletes can sprain their MCL.
+- MCL Injury: The MCL (Medial Collateral Ligament) stabilizes the outer knee.
+Athletes may sprain their MCL after receiving a forceful blow to the outer side of the knee.

-Regardless of the ligament athletes injure, they may sprain or tear it depending on the severity of the injury.
 If athletes sprain a ligament, treatment does not usually require surgery.
-However, for injuries where athletes tear their ligament, surgery is the only way to make a recovery.
+However, for injuries where athletes tear one or moretheir ligaments, surgery is the only way to make a full recovery.

 Meniscus Tears

-The meniscus is cartilage that effectively acts as a shock absorber for the knee.
+The meniscus is a piece of cartilage that effectively acts as a shock absorber for the knee.
 Meniscus tears are relatively common knee injuries in sports and are often caused by sudden twists or trauma.
 Common symptoms of a meniscus tear include:

-Even after treatment, the meniscus will never be as good as it once was.
 Thankfully, meniscus tears are relatively avoidable with the proper strengthening routine.
-Visit an orthopedic specialist to learn how to strengthen the surrounding muscles and head off a meniscus tear.
+Visit an sports medicine orthopedic specialist or physical therapist to learn how to strengthen the surrounding muscles and preventhead off a meniscus tears.

 Knee bursae are sacs of fluid in the knee that help prevent the various tissues and bones in the knee from scraping together.
-However, athletes can injure their bursae, causing inflammation and irritation.
-Common causes of knee bursitis include traumatic blows and repetitive motions.
+Common causes of knee bursitis include traumatic blows and repetitive motions causing friction in the knee joint that results in symptoms such as:

 Effectively, bursitis causes friction in the knee joint that results in symptoms like:

 Most cases of knee bursitis require minimal medical treatment.
-However, bursitis is easily mistakable for other knee problems.
-Arthritis, tendonitis, and stress fractures have similar symptoms, so visit an orthopedic specialist to diagnose your knee problem.
+However, bursitis is easily mistaken for other knee problems, such as Arthritis, tendonitis, and stress fractures; visit an orthopedic doctor trained in sports medicine to have your knee injury properly diagnosed and treated.

 Knee Dislocations